 Lodge and Food While Travelling to Everest

 There are plenty of lodges to stay in along the way to the Everest base camp while you are traveling to Everest.
-Although, you need to book accommodation in places like n Tengboche, Lobuche, and Gorakshep if you Travel to the Everest Base Camp From Kathmandu during the high season.
+However, you must book accommodation in places like Tengboche, Lobuche, and Gorakshep if you travel to the Everest Base Camp from Kathmandu during the high season.
 You get a private twin-sharing or single room everywhere.
 Most lodges have standard rooms, but there are rooms with bathrooms attached also.
-You can also get luxury accommodations in the places like Lukla, Phakding, Namche, and Deboche.
+You can also get luxury accommodations in places like Lukla, Phakding, Namche, and Deboche.
 So, you do not need to carry tents while traveling to the Everest region.

 Like the accommodation facilities, food availability is also accessible in the region.
 You will have a food menu with lots of different food items.
 You can get Western and local cuisine, so you do not need to always stay with the local food during your Everest travel.

 You can buy bottled water in the Everest region, but the price increases as you ascend altitude.
-Alternatively, you can fill your empty bottle with normal water using purification or sterilizers.
-We suggest buying bottled water in the last two places, Lobuche and Gorakshep because it might be dusty water in these places.
+Alternatively, using purification or sterilizers, you can fill your empty bottle with normal water.
+We suggest buying bottled water in the last two places, Lobuche and Gorakshep, because it might be dusty water in these places.
 You may feel the smell of kerosene in the water sometimes.
 Check this about the lodge, food, and drink:

 Conclusion